Home

 Text Animation SVG - Please do not delete

-Liberty Common School consists of three academic campuses in Fort Collins, Colorado.
-Two elementary-school campuses serve grades K–6 and one combined junior-high and high-school campus serving grades 7–12.
+Liberty Common School consists of four academic campuses in Fort Collins, Colorado serving grades K–12.

 Campus Image Callouts